bn2lab/novela-hugo-starter/content/_index.md

   image: "/images/art-more-important-than-math.jpg"

 ---
-You don't have to go it alone.
+> You don't have to go it alone.

+Get help from people who've mastered the journey.